Repayments on a £80,000 Mortgage

 Deposit Typically at least 5% to 10% of property’s value Paid upfront

-For most borrowers, securing an £80,000 mortgage is a relatively straightforward process.
+For most borrowers, securing an £80,000 mortgage is relatively straightforward.
 But with so many options, only by consulting an expert can you be sure to get the best deal.

-To get matched with your ideal broker, call now on 0808 189 2301 or enquire online to arrange a free, no-obligation chat.
+To get matched with your ideal broker, call us on 0808 189 2301 or enquire online to arrange a free, no-obligation chat.

 Ask Us A Question